tranvansang/j-bidi/bidi-plain/README.md

-# j-bidi
+# bidi-plain

-Bidirectional messaging library supporting request-response, subscriptions, and push notifications.
+Transport-agnostic bidirectional messaging — request-response, subscriptions, and push — over plain JSON.

-Works with both binary and plain JSON encoding.
+Bring your own transport (WebSocket, Web Worker, `postMessage`, MessageChannel, etc).
+The endpoint just hands you serializable messages to send and consumes messages you feed back in.

-Ships with browser WebSocket and Node.js `ws` backends, or bring your own transport.
+For the binary (protobuf) encoding and bundled WebSocket (browser + Node `ws`) backends with auto-reconnect and heartbeat, see [`j-bidi`](../legacy).

 ## Requirements